 Daddy's Girl: Her father says that she's his favourite child.

 Deadpan Snarker: One of the biggest in literature.
 She gets it from her father.

 First-Name Basis: The fact that she and Charlotte address each other by first names alone, without a "Miss" to be seen — and that Charlotte actually addresses Elizabeth by the diminutive "Eliza" — is, given Regency etiquette, an indication that the two are on very close terms, and are in fact nearly family.

 The Gadfly: Like her father, she sometimes likes to prod people into demonstrating their ridiculousness.
 It backfires on her early on when Mr. Collins uses one of her baited questions to oblige her to dance with him.

-Elizabeth: The more I see of the world, the more am I dissatisfied with it; and every day confirms my belief of the inconsistency of all human characters, and of the little dependence that can be placed on the appearance of either merit or sense.
+Grumpy Bear: Summed up when she says "the more I see of the world, the more am I dissatisfied with it; and every day confirms my belief of the inconsistency of all human characters, and of the little dependence that can be placed on the appearance of either merit or sense."

 Marry for Love: What she very much would like to do, although she jokes that she probably won't marry at all with such a standard.

 My God, What Have I Done?: After reading Darcy's letter, she comes to very much regret her contempt and the way she declined his first proposal.

 Oblivious to Love: Elizabeth initially has no idea that Darcy is interested in her and mistakes his interest as disapproval, which is justified given his unkind remarks at the first ball and tendency to stare at her without smiling.